citadel-tech/coinswap/docs/taker.md

 The app works as a regular Bitcoin wallet with the added capability to perform coinswaps.
 The app requires a running Bitcoin Core node with RPC access.
 It currently only runs on Testnet4.
-Suggested faucet for getting Testnet4 coins: http://xjw3jlepdy35ydwpjuptdbu3y74gyeagcjbuyq7xals2njjxrze6kxid.onion/
+Suggested faucet for getting Signet coins (tor browser required): http://a4ovtjlwiclzy37bjaurcbb6wpl6dtckmlqwrywq7uoajeaz6kth4uyd.onion/

 For more detailed usage information, please refer: https://github.com/citadel-tech/coinswap/blob/master/docs/taker.md